6 Best Women’s Sleeping Bags for Backpacking in 2024

 • What we don’t like: expensive investment, bag is quite narrow

-The bag is filled with high-loft down that provides excellent insulation, while the lightweight and compressible design makes it easy to pack and carry.
+At 2 lbs, 6oz, it’s very light and compressible for a 0 degree bag.
+The bag is filled with high-loft down that provides excellent insulation and is still easy to pack and carry.
 Additionally, the bag features a draft collar and hood that help to trap heat inside and keep you comfortable throughout the night.

 For temperatures down to 0 degrees, you can’t find a sleeping bag better than this one.
 It may be at the top of your price bracket at around $650, understandably.
 But, with proper care, this sleeping bag should last you a very, very long time.